Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

 Proofs of results in this section are found in Section~\ref{sec:lookdown_proofs}.

-\begin{definition}[Ancestral lineage] Let $(\varphi_t(x))_{0 \le t \le T}$ denote the density of the scaling limit of our population model, solving \eqref{eqn:nonlocal_pde}, and let $y$ be a point with $\varphi_T(y) > 0$.
-We define $(L_s)_{s=0}^T$, the ancestral lineage of an individual sampled from the population at $y$ at time $T$, by setting $L_0=y$ and $L_s$ to be the position of the unique ancestor of that individual at time $T - s$.
+\begin{definition}[Ancestral lineage] Let $(\varphi_t(x))_{0 \le t \le T}$ denote the density of the scaling limit of our population model, solving \eqref{eqn:nonlocal_pde}, let $y$ be a point with $\varphi_T(y) > 0$, and suppose we have sampled an individual from location $y$ at time $T$.
+We define $(L_s)_{s=0}^T$, the ancestral lineage of that sampled individual by setting $L_0=y$ and $L_s$ to be the position of the unique ancestor of that individual at time $T - s$.
 We define $(Q_s)_{s \geq 0}$ to be the time inhomogeneous semigroup satisfying

 \end{definition}